Ximene Trencavel – 22 June 1355

 Ximene sniffed the air.
 ‘Incense?
 I know the smell from Foix, but why here?’

-Almost immediately, a slim man emerged from a staircase, looking well and rested.
+Almost immediately, a slim man emerged from a staircase, he limped slightly but looked otherwise well and rested.
 He wore his hair pulled back and tied at the back of his neck, simulating a ponytail, which accentuated both the height of his forehead and the length of his thin nose.

 As he entered the cellar he carried a guitar.
 Not just any guitar but a guitar inlaid with marquetry outlined in shining silver.
 Ximene looked at him with a look of incredulity.
 This was Don Fernandino, the legend?
 This was the man who had supernatural powers?
 He was dressed simply as a troubadour with a white ruffled chemise and tight black hose.
 He sauntered across to the bed and dangled the guitar from one hand as he raised John’s cover with the other.
 He winced.

 Despite the circumstances Ximene was fascinated by Don Fernandino’s hands; his fingers were exceptionally long and slender and his fingernails carefully manicured, not at all like a man’s hands.
 Close up she now saw that his face was covered with a network of fine lines.

 A life of stress, premature ageing?
 But many of the lines were clustered around the corners of his eyes; She realised there was much laughter in his life!

 When Don Fernandino spoke he created a totally different image, his voice was clipped but strong.
 ‘Don Fernandino at your service… and you, my dear, must be Ximene.
 You were asking about the incense.
 It is readily available here.
 Remember the Château upstairs is owned by the bishops of Albi.
 I find I quite like the smell but if it disturbs you…’ He bowed slightly.